bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### set_receiver(self, receiver: Callable)

-- Sets the receiver and if the receiver asynchronous or not
+- Sets the receiver and if the receiver asynchronous or not.

 ### connect(api_token)